michaelbrooks/uw-message-coding/README.md

 inside an Ubuntu virtual machine controlled by Vagrant.

 This is especially recommended on Windows.
-If you go that route, you can skip the Prerequisites and Development Setup sections below.
+If you go this route, you can skip the Manual Setup section below.

 Instead, follow these steps: